 At the time that Jesus summoned him to follow Him, Matthew was a publican, that is, a tax-collector for the Romans.
 His profession was hateful to the Jews because it reminded them of their subjection; the publican, also, was regarded by the pharisees as the typical sinner.
 St. Matthew is known to us principally as an Evangelist.
 In the early Church, Matthew’s Gospel was thought the first to be written, which explains its position in the New Testament.

 St. Matthew, Apostle and Evangelist

 No one was more shunned by the Jews than a publican, who was a Jew working for the Roman enemy by robbing his own people and making a large personal profit.
 Publicans were not allowed to trade, eat, or even pray with others Jews.

 One day, while seated at his table of books and money, Jesus looked at Matthew and said two words: "Follow me."
 This was all that was needed to make Matthew rise, leaving his pieces of silver to follow Christ.
 His original name, "Levi," in Hebrew signifies "Adhesion" while his new name in Christ, Matthew, means "Gift of God."
 The only other outstanding mention of Matthew in the Gospels is the dinner party for Christ and His companions to which he invited his fellow tax-collectors.
 The Jews were surprised to see Jesus with a publican, but Jesus explained that he had come "not to call the just, but sinners."

-St. Matthew is known to us principally as an Evangelist, with his Gospel being the first in the New Testament.
+St. Matthew is known to us principally as an Evangelist, with his Gospel being the first in position in the New Testament.
 His Gospel was written to convince the Jews that their anticipated Messiah had come in the person of Jesus.

 Not much else is known about Matthew.
 According to tradition, he preached in Egypt and Ethiopia and further places East.
 Some legends say he lived until his nineties, dying a peaceful death, others say he died a martyr's death.